 Foreign nationals or caregivers in Canada who meet the following criteria are eligible to apply:

-- Demonstrates through their past experience or training that they are able to perform the job;
+• Demonstrates through their experience or training that they can perform the job.

 When caregivers have obtained 24 months of Canadian work experience in their occupation, they may be granted permanent residence.
 Those who have already acquired enough required work experience within the last 36 months may apply to the pilots for permanent residence right away.